4. The Log Pipeline: Inputs → Rulesets → Actions¶

 Actions execute serially in the order they appear.

-Earlier actions can modify or discard messages before later actions see them.
+Earlier actions can modify or discard messages before later ones run.

 Include snippets in

-).You can introduce concurrency by giving an action its own queue (
+/etc/rsyslog.d/are processed in lexical order (e.g.,10-first.confruns before50-extra.conf).Concurrency can be introduced by giving an action its own queue (

 See Order Matters: Config and Include Files for a hands-on demo of ordering effects.